5 Clever Tips for Staging a Dining Room

 This won’t work for every dining room especially depending on the types of rugs you have, but if you have these features, that’s a really useful rule of thumb to get you started.

 For staging a small dining room, the best thing you can do is to choose a smaller table.
 Round tables work great for smaller rooms because they make the room look more open and make it easier to move around while viewing the room.

 In a larger room, you obviously have a lot more options.
 In a smaller room, you’ll want to get rid of anything that isn’t necessary, because a room that looks larger and more open will almost always be more appealing to buyers than a cramped room, even if the cramped room is full of cool things.

 You want the buyer to picture their own things in the room because this brings them one step closer to making an offer.

-You should also set the table with nice silverware and plates, fine napkins, and the whole nine yards.
+You should also set the table with nice flatware or silverware and plates, fine napkins, and the whole nine yards.
 Do you know how many people would be living in the house?
 You can set the appropriate amount of places at the table depending on who the potential buyer is and the types of tables you may have.